 Essentials of Oral Histology and Embryology, 5th Edition

-A strong foundation in oral biology prepares your students to treat dental pathologiesprovide optimal oral health care!
-Essentials of Oral Histology and Embryology: A Clinical Approach, 5th Edition uses a patient-centered approach in covering presenting basic science for dental professionals.
-Coverage includes the anatomy of oral and facial tissues as well as orofacial development.
-In addition to the stages of tooth development, it covers eruption and shedding of teeth plus the parts of teeth – including enamel, dentin, dental pulp, and cementum.
-Using this text, dental hygienists and dentistsstudents will gain the knowledge they need to succeed in the classroom and in clinical practice.
+Essentials of Oral Histology and Embryology: A Clinical Approach, 5th Edition uses a patient-centered approach in coveringto help dental professionals build a strong foundation in oral biology and basic science for dental professionals.
+It provides a clear understanding explanations of the anatomy of oral and facial tissues — and of normal and abnormal orofacial development — so that you can provide effective oral health care for all patients with abnormalities.
+In addition to the stages of tooth development, it covers eruption and shedding of teeth, plus the parts of teeth – including enamel, dentin, dental pulp, and cementum.
+Written by Daniel J. Chiego Jr., a noted dental educator and researcher, this book helps you succeed in the classroom and in clinical practice.

 - Cutting-edge content provides essential knowledge of the basics of oral biology, with a focus on clinical application.